tenyokawamura/PREFLOW/README.md

 <!-- #### Tenyo Kawamura (Kavli IPMU, University of Tokyo) -->

 ## Introduction
-**PREFLOW** is a X-ray timing model for black hole binaries (BHBs), which calculates both power spectrum and cross spectrum.
+**PREFLOW** is an X-ray timing model for black hole binaries (BHBs), which calculates both power spectrum and cross spectrum.
 It takes into account the two key processes expected to happen in the accretion flow, i.e., propagation of mass accretion rate fluctuations and X-ray reflection.

 Despite being a timing model, **PREFLOW** can work on the spectral fitting package XSPEC.
-Since the model is written in Python, users can use the **PREFLOW** model on PyXSPEC not on standard XSPEC.
+Since the model is currently written in Python, users can use the **PREFLOW** model on PyXSPEC, not on standard XSPEC.
 This manual describes the installation of **PREFLOW** to PyXSPEC, its use in PyXSPEC, and model parameters.
 To perform fitting, timing data also need to be read by PyXSPEC.
-Thus, the manual contains the explanation of how to make PyXSPEC read timing data.
+Thus, the manual contains an explanation of how to make PyXSPEC read timing data.

 ## About PREFLOW
 The propagation of mass accretion rate fluctuations and the X-ray reflection to the accretion flow